Quick reference guide

 Sale of shares

 A change in the ownership of a corporate entity through the sale of some/all of its shares will not interrupt or interfere with the contracts of employment in existence between the employees and the corporate entity at the time of the sale.
 This is because the identity of the employing entity remains unchanged.
 Accordingly, the employees' employment continues uninterrupted and with the same employing entity.
-Therefore, there is no obligation to pay the employees any severance pay as their employment is not terminated.

 A share sale does not preclude the company from embarking on a retrenchment exercise of its workforce, for valid operational requirements, subject to any conditions pertaining to retrenchment which may be placed on the acquiring party by the South African competition authorities.